-2.2.
+3.4.
 Virtualization Notes

-The notes in this section describe known issues and limitations when running VSI OpenVMS x86-64 V9.2-1 as a guest operating system in Oracle VM VirtualBox, KVM, and VMware virtual machines.
+The notes in this section describe known issues and limitations when running VSI OpenVMS x86-64 V9.2-2 as a guest operating system in Oracle VM VirtualBox, KVM, and VMware virtual machines.

-2.2.1.
+3.4.1.
 Changing Settings of a Running Virtual Machine May Cause a Hang

-Even if the hypervisor appears to allow it, do not change the configuration of a VSI OpenVMS virtual machine while it is running.
-This may hang the virtual machine.
+Even if the hypervisor appears to allow it, do not change the configuration of a VSI OpenVMS virtual machine while it is running, as this may cause it to hang.
 Before editing the settings, make sure to power off the virtual machine.

-2.2.2.
-Time of Day May Not Be Correctly Maintained in Virtual Machine Environments
+3.4.2.
+Time of Day May Not Be Maintained Correctly in Virtual Machine Environments

-VSI OpenVMS x86-64 may not correctly maintain the time of day in virtual machine environments after certain events.
-To keep the time of day accurate, the system manager may need to issue a SET TIME command after booting, suspending, taking a snapshot of a virtual machine, or any other similar events, depending on the virtual machine host.
-This will be addressed in a future release of VSI OpenVMS x86-64.
+VSI OpenVMS x86-64 may not maintain the time of day correctly in virtual machine environments after certain events, such as booting, suspending, taking a snapshot of a virtual machine, or other similar events (depending on the virtual machine host).
+To keep the time of day accurate in such cases, use the SET TIME command.
+If this does not resolve the problem, enter the following command via the SYSTEM account: